cheyanneshariat/OverCite/README.md

 # OverCite

-OverCite is an in-editor citation tool for LaTeX that helps you find papers and insert their BibTeX entries without leaving the editor.
+OverCite is a citation tool for LaTeX that helps you find papers and insert their BibTeX entries without leaving the editor.

 The tool queries NASA ADS/SciX, shows likely matches, and inserts the selected BibTeX entry into the project bibliography file.
 It's available as a browser extension for Overleaf or a VS Code extension for local LaTeX projects.